mrme77/Polars-The-Fast-and-Furious-DataFrame-Library---A-Tale-of-Speed-and-Efficiency-/README.md

 ### Project Overview

-This project serves as an initial exploration of the Polars library.
+This project serves as an initial exploration of the Polars library and to demonstrate the potential benefits of using Polars, especially in scenarios where performance and memory efficiency are critical.
 The main objectives are:
 - To understand the basic functionalities and features of Polars.
 - To perform a quick comparison between Polars and Pandas in terms of data loading and manipulation.

 Note: This project does not include comparisons with Spark.

-Through this project, we aim to demonstrate the potential benefits of using Polars, especially in scenarios where performance and memory efficiency are critical.
 ### Overview of Polars

 **Polars** is a high-performance DataFrame library for data manipulation and analysis, implemented in Rust and designed for use in Python and other languages.
 It offers a fast and efficient alternative to traditional data processing libraries such as Pandas and Apache Spark.